Yuyyiyy/Loopbring-new-start-off/README.md

 			obj.Material = Enum.Material.SmoothPlastic
 		end
 	end
 	for _, v in pairs(workspace:GetDescendants()) do
 		if v:IsA("Explosion") or v:IsA("Fire") or v:IsA("Smoke") or v:IsA("Sparkles") then
 			v:Destroy()
 		end
 	end

-	-- No changes to Lighting to keep screen colors and avatar color unchanged end
+end

 antiLagButton.MouseButton1Click:Connect(function()
 	antiLagOn = not antiLagOn
-	tweenColor(antiLagButton, antiLagOn and darkGold or Color3.fromRGB(30, 30, 60))
+	tweenColor(antiLagButton, antiLagOn and darkGold or standardBtnColor)
 	if antiLagOn then
 		task.spawn(function()
 			while antiLagOn do